UKCloud/documentation/articles/openshift/oshift-how-build-app-private-repo.md

 ## Building an OpenShift application from a private GitHub repository
-1. Create an ssh key-pair
+1. Create a ssh key-pair

     > [!NOTE]
     > Don't use your regular one, and make sure you don't overwrite your regular one either.